A Glossary of Terms for Preparing Sauces

 Salt is one of the most common seasonings used in cooking.
 It enhances the natural flavors of food and helps balance and round out other flavors.
 However, seasoning is not limited to salt alone.
 Herbs and spices add layers of flavor, aroma, and complexity to dishes, allowing cooks to tailor the taste to their preferences and the cuisine they're preparing.

 The key to effective seasoning is achieving a harmonious balance of flavors.
 Too much seasoning can overpower the dish, while too little can leave it bland and uninspired.
-Seasoning should be done gradually and tasted along the way to ensure that the flavors are well-balanced and complementary.
+Seasoning should be done gradually and tasted to ensure the flavors are well-balanced and complementary.

 Seasoning is a highly subjective aspect of cooking, influenced by personal taste, cultural traditions, and regional preferences.
 Experienced cooks develop a keen sense of seasoning, learning to trust their instincts and adjust seasoning levels to achieve the desired taste.